 An eating disorder is comprised of different aspects: physical, psychological, behavioural and emotional.
-While treatment and recovery will address these different aspects, this does not always happen at the same rate and change is not always obvious to those supporting the person.
+While treatment and recovery will address these different aspects, these aspects do not always change at the same rate.
 Overall, the goals of treatment need to include:

-- Stabilisation of the medical and physical consequences of the eating disorder - A strengthening of a sense of self, due to working on increasing low self-esteem, minimising clinical perfectionism, appropriate processing and dealing with emotions, and/or dealing with underlying trauma in some cases - Cessation of the cognitive distortions and ideation around body image and eating behaviours - Normalisation of eating habits / behaviours and restoration of nutritional wellness - In women and girls, the resumption of regular menses - Normalisation of weight - Re-engagement in a full social life including family life
+- Stabilisation of the medical and physical consequences of the eating disorder - A strengthening of a sense of self, due to working on increasing low self-esteem, minimising clinical perfectionism, appropriate processing and dealing with emotions, and/or dealing with underlying trauma in some cases - Cessation of the cognitive distortions and ideation around body image and eating behaviours - Normalisation of eating habits / behaviours and restoration of nutritional wellness - In women and girls, the resumption of regular menses - Normalisation of weight - Re-engagement in a full social life including family life cope without it.
+This is why recovery can take a prolonged period of time and different aspects of the disorder change at different rates during the recovery process.